 The English Department offers a variety of internship opportunities that allow students to explore writing and language within the workplace.
 Through the semester-long partnership with a community agency, students will practice writing across diverse contexts, develop strong professional communication skills, learn new technologies, gather workplace writing experience, and extend their professional network.
 In collaboration with the internship coordinator, students can design internships to suit their academic / artistic ambitions, or students can choose from a list of internship sites already established with the English Department.
 We work with local nonprofits, publishers, and businesses to provide internships in acquisitions, copyediting, content writing, event planning, and social media management, among other options.
 It is most appropriate to take an internship course in the junior or senior year of your academic career, and students of any major can take a LIT or LANG 340 internship course.
-Current internship coordinator: Amanda Wray (firstname.lastname@example.org), KH 213.
+For assistance with setting up an internship, please contact the Career Center (firstname.lastname@example.org).

 Students are required to complete two to three hours of work per week for each course credit hour earned.